Computation and properties of the Epstein zeta function with applications to quantum systems: Application to quantum systems

 signaling a breakdown of the model, which is often associated with a phase transition.

-Our work offers to study long-range dispersion relations both numerically, by using our algorithm implemented in \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib}, as well as on an analytical basis using our analysis of the properties of the Epstein zeta function and its regularisation for any lattice and any interaction exponent.
+Our work enables the study of long-range dispersion relations both numerically, using our algorithm implemented in \cite{epsteinlib}, and analytically, using our analysis of the analytic properties of the Epstein zeta function and its regularisation for any lattice and any interaction exponent.